FnSK4R17s/Testing-Mixed-Precision-Training-Using-Pytorch-Lightning-and-Segmentation-Models/README.md

 # Acknowledgments

-- [SegLoss](https://github.com/JunMa11/SegLoss) used loss functions from this repo
+- Loss functions were taken from this repo [SegLoss](https://github.com/JunMa11/SegLoss)